bbbbbw/coding-challenge/README.md

 # coding-challenge
-This is Wang Binren's code for HKUST VisLab Coding Challenge.
+This is bbbbbw's code for HKUST VisLab Coding Challenge.